kaych22/moodle_list_courses/README.md

 # moodle_list_courses
-Moodle list of courses with datatables and checkboxes(delete, enrol)
+Moodle list of courses with datatables and checkboxes(delete, enrol, edit)